is no fidelity, no mercy,

 are cruel and unfair and have turned interpersonal relationships into game

-I have often seen how persons
+I have often seen how some persons

 struggling with inner emotional confusion try to hide this confusion by putting